pangolinjs/core/README.md

 This styleguide splits the CSS into small parts.
 This ensures a far better organization of style declarations.
 Each component sits in it's own file and is re-usable across the project.
 See [Handlebars-Section](#handlebars) for the HTML-side of componentization.

-The function `@import` places the corresponding file in the main Sass file.
+The function `@import` includes the corresponding file in the main Sass file.
 The final output is one large CSS file to minimize requests.
 See `src/css/main.scss` for more information.

 The development task generates sourcemaps.

 Internet Explorer versions 6 to 9 have a limit on the amount of selectors used in one stylesheet.
 If this limit is reached, [Bless](http://blesscss.com/) generates an Internet Explorer specific splitted stylesheet.
 This does not affect any other browser.
+Since Microsoft discontinued these old Internet Explorer version, this feature is likely to be removed in a future version of the Styleguide.

 ### JavaScript